zotero-chinese/styles/tests/styles/441huazhong-university-of-science-and-technology-tongji-medical-college/test.md

   <div class="csl-entry">[86]	J. Pearson.
 Fat talk and its effects on state-based body image in women.
 Sydney, NSW, Australia, 2018</div>
   <div class="csl-entry">[87]	D. De Boer, T. LaFavor.
 The art and significance of successfully identifying resilient individuals A person-focused approach.
 In: Perspectives on resilience: Conceptualization, measurement, and enhancement, Portland, OR, United States, 2018</div>
   <div class="csl-entry">[88]	L. Harris.
 Instructional leadership perceptions and practices of elementary school leaders [Unpublished doctoral dissertation].
 University of Virginia, 2014</div>
   <div class="csl-entry">[89]	M. M. Hollander.
-Resistance to authority: Methodological innovations and new lessons from the Milgram experiment [Doctoral dissertation].
+Resistance to authority: Methodological innovations and new lessons from the Milgram experiment: 10289373 [Doctoral dissertation].
 University of Wisconsin–Madison, 2017</div>
   <div class="csl-entry">[90]	V. H. Hutcheson.
 Dealing with dual differences: Social coping strategies of gifted and lesbian, gay, bisexual, transgender, and queer adolescents [Master’s thesis].
 The College of William &#38; Mary, 2012</div>
   <div class="csl-entry">[91]	L. A. Mirabito, N. C. Heck.
 Bringing LGBTQ youth theater into the spotlight.
 Psychology of Sexual Orientation and Gender Diversity, 2016, 3(4): 499-500</div>
   <div class="csl-entry">[92]	E. Brodsky.
 The year we thought about love.
 2016</div>